SYNYC/Metis-Classification-Project/MVP.md

 5. drop financial institution features as interest rate, grade, sub grade, fico score since these are likely created by financial professionals and I’d like to see my model perform without it first.
 Later I might add it back to see if it will improve my model since they are good predictors.

+6. the relationship between feature "employment length' and target "Loan Status.
+Borrowers with 10+ year employment length tend to pay back their loan the most.
+On the other hand, it's also the majority group who charged off the loan.

-6. made a pairplot to observe the trend on numeric features.
+7. made a pairplot to observe the trend on numeric features.

 <img src="https://github.com/SYNYC/4_Project_Loan_Repayment/blob/main/charts/pairplot.png" width = "1000" height = "1000">

+8. create dummies for Catergorical features and applied feature engineer

 ## Baseline Model - Simple Logistic Regression